 While dicing, the substrates are cut into individual strips, so that afterwards wires can be welded on the sensors.

-During the final electrical measurement, all sensors are checked with a 2-point calibration measurement.
+During the final electrical measurement, all sensors are checked.
+Depending on their classification or assembly they are qualified either with a 2-point calibration measurement or resistance-testing.
 According to their accuracy they are sorted into different classes.

 Our versatile technological portfolio covers different substrate material choices, the use of thin- and thick-film technologies and patterning technologies as well as diverse test and assembly options.